Relations with national, European and international institutions and advocacy actions

 Environmental sustainability is an European goal

-The political centrality of environmental sustainability (in all its forms) is also demonstrated by the intensity of the legislative activities linked to this priority, among which we can mention the works attributable to the "renewed strategy for sustainable finance" (such as the advances in the definition of European sustainability reporting standards - ESRS, the activities related to the regulation on the European taxonomy and the progress on the legislative processes of Green Bond Standard Regulation and Corporate Sustainability Due Diligence Directive) and the presentation of the "RepowerEU" legislative package which adds phasing out of Russian fossil fuels to the objectives of reducing climate-changing emissions by 2030 set through the "Fit for 55" package.
-In particular, all activities linked to the new strategy for sustainable finance are directly relevant for Intesa Sanpaolo.
+The political centrality of environmental sustainability (in all its forms) is also demonstrated by the intensity of legislative activities linked to this priority, among which we can mention the work attributable to the “renewed strategy for sustainable finance” and the most recent package for the simplification of sustainability reporting and the presentation at the beginning of 2025 of the new “Clean Industrial Deal” strategy which builds on what had already been foreseen in previous years through the “Fit for 55” and “RepowerEU” packages.
+In particular, all activities directly linked to the EU sustainable finance framework are directly relevant for Intesa Sanpaolo.

 European Union initiatives on sustainable finance and digitalisation in the banking sector

-In the field of banking digitalisation, there is constant coordination of internal and external working groups active on issues such as FinTech and innovative digital payments, cybersecurity, artificial intelligence, data economy and open finance, digital euro, digital identity, new digital assets (such as crypto-asset ), with the aim of promoting a regulatory framework in line with the Group's position at European level, according to an approach aimed at encouraging innovation on the one hand and the protection of consumers and investors on the other.
+In the field of banking digitalisation, there is constant coordination of internal and the participation to that organised by the associations, such as innovative digital payments, cybersecurity, artificial intelligence, data economy and open finance, digital euro, digital identity, new digital assets (such as crypto-asset ), with the aim of promoting a regulatory framework in line with the Group's position at European level, according to an approach aimed at encouraging innovation on the one hand and the protection of consumers and investors on the other.

 Collaboration with trade associations and European projects